State Operating Budget

 Funding of the State University of New York at Binghamton comes under several separate budgets.
 They are defined as follows:

-State Operating Budget - funded from State support and Campus Generated Revenue from tuition, fees, interest and other designated revenue for the ongoing operations of the University.
+State Operating Budget - funded from State support and campus generated revenue from tuition, fees, interest and other designated revenue for the ongoing operations of the University.
 Also known as the Revenue Offset fund.

 Income Fund Reimbursable (IFR) - special revenue fund supported fully or primarily by campus generated income.

 State University Tuition Reimbursement Account (SUTRA) - special revenue fund dedicated to campus operations and funded from tuition revenue collected from summer session, contract courses, overseas academic programs and excess tuition revenue from the core instructional budget if applicable.

 Dormitory Income Fund Reimbursable (DIFR) - special revenue fund which includes operating costs for the residence halls and related areas funded from room rental fees and charges.